api3dao/vitepress-docs/docs/reference/oev-network/searchers/understanding-auctioneer.md

 ## Auctioneer State

-Both Searchers and Auctioneers use the OEV Network as the state of truth and the use of blockchain events is crucial to both in the operation of the auction cycle.
+Both Searchers and Auctioneers use the OEV Network as the source of truth and the use of blockchain events is crucial to both in the operation of the auction cycle.

 The process of computing the state is done as follows: